Fair Credit Reporting Act (FCRA) and Fair and Accurate Credit Transactions Act (FACTA)

 Keeping those principles in mind, Congress enacted the FCRA.
 It directed reporting agencies to adopt reasonable procedures for meeting the needs of commerce for consumer credit, personnel, insurance, and other information in a manner that is fair and equitable to consumers, with regard to the confidentiality, accuracy, relevancy and proper utilization of the information in accordance with the requirements of the Act.

-But how does all of this apply to you?
 The FCRA, FACTA and its amendments contain some crucial provisions that the Florida debt defense lawyers at the Law Offices of Evan M. Rosen can use to assist you with your debt collection action.

 Also, credit records have become a very important factor in many key areas of Americans’ lives.
 They affect our ability to get hired for a job or secure loans for a variety of important purchases, such as a house, car or insurance.
 Even if negative credit doesn’t block you from making those critical life purchases, you will at the very least have to pay much more than someone who has a clean credit report.